davidandradeduarte/sarama-kafka-consumer-azure-eventhub/README.md

-# Reproducing a bug in Azure Event Hub bug when using sarama client library
+# Reproducing a bug in Azure Event Hub when using sarama client library

 [**Github issue**](https://github.com/Shopify/sarama/issues/1540)